zchee/neovim-wiki/Architectural-musing-and-ideas.md

 ## Memory Allocator

-Neovim uses [jemalloc](https://www.facebook.com/notes/facebook-engineering/scalable-memory-allocation-using-jemalloc/480222803919) by default since [PR #2415](https://github.com/neovim/neovim/pull/2415). jemalloc is an efficient replacement to glibc `malloc` with features that include reduced lock contention (per thread pools are used for small allocations) and low fragmentation.
+Neovim uses [`jemalloc`](https://www.facebook.com/notes/facebook-engineering/scalable-memory-allocation-using-jemalloc/480222803919) by default since [PR #2415](https://github.com/neovim/neovim/pull/2415). `jemalloc` is an efficient replacement for `malloc` with features including reduced lock contention (per thread pools are used for small allocations) and low fragmentation.

-Users can disable jemalloc at compile time by passing the `USE_JEMALLOC=off` option to cmake.
+Users can disable `jemalloc` at compile time by passing the `USE_JEMALLOC=off` option to CMake.

 ## Text/buffer representation